level-3/SFND-Project3/README.md

 *Prepare the TTC computation based on camera measurements by associating keypoint correspondences to the bounding boxes which enclose them.
 All matches which satisfy this condition must be added to a vector in the respective bounding box.*

+The total distance between all matched keypoints for the bounding box were calculated and divided by the total number of keypoints for that bounding box to get the mean distance.
+If the euclidian distance was lower than the mean distance the keypoint was added to the vector of  keypoint matches and keypoints for the bounding box.

 ```cpp
 // associate a given bounding box with the keypoints it contains